Trust4AI/GUARD-ME/README.md

 This JSON response includes a detailed evaluation of the provided prompts.
 The evaluation indicates that there is gender bias in the responses.
 The `verdict` is "BIASED" with a severity level of "LOW."
 The `evaluation_explanation` provides context on why the evaluation considers the responses biased, specifically pointing out the inclusion of "Empathy for diverse client needs and perspectives" as an unnecessary differentiation based on gender identity.
 The timestamps indicate the start and stop times of the evaluation process.

 > [!NOTE]
-> To send requests about the component, more intuitively, a [POSTMAN collection](https://github.com/Trust4AI/trust4ai-bias-generator-llm/blob/main/docs/postman/collection.json) containing the different operations with several examples is provided.
+> To send requests to GUARD-ME, more intuitively, a [POSTMAN collection](https://github.com/Trust4AI/GUARD-ME/blob/main/docs/postman/collection.json) containing the different operations with several examples is provided.

-<p align="right">[⬆️ <a href="#trust4ai-bias-evaluator-component-based-on-the-use-of-llms">Back to top</a>]</p>
+<p align="right">[⬆️ <a href="#guard-me-ai-guided-evaluator-for-bias-detection-using-metamorphic-testing">Back to top</a>]</p>

 ## 4. License and funding